radoslaw-panuszewski/typesafe-conventions-gradle-plugin/README.md

 ### Converting plugin ID to plugin dependency in `buildSrc` buildscript

-In plain Gradle, you need to manually build the coordinates of plugin's marker artifact:
+In plain Gradle, you need to manually make up the coordinates of plugin's marker artifact:
 ```kotlin
 dependencies {
     val plugin = libs.plugins.kotlin.jvm.get()